donnie58744/QuackysKubuntu/README.md

   - `systemctl start zram-config`
   - `sudo reboot`

+### Customizing zram-config (Optional)

+#### Modify ZRAM
+*(such as the ZRAM size or compression algorithm), you can edit the initialization script.*

+- Open `usr/bin/init-zram-swapping` in your preferred text editor.
+- Use code with caution.Look for the echo commands and mem= rules.
+By default, it sizes the ZRAM as `totalmem / 2`.
+- Save the file and reboot your system to apply the modifications.

 ### Edit Swap File

 Swap file is like the page file for windows, if your ram gets full itll use storage as ram